pdfcrowd/pdfcrowd-python3/README.md

 # Pdfcrowd HTML to PDF API client

-The Pdfcrowd API lets you easily create PDF from web pages or raw HTML code in your Python 3 applications.
+The Pdfcrowd API lets you easily create PDF from web pages or raw HTML code in your Python3 applications.

-To use the API, you need Python3 and an account on [http://pdfcrowd.com](https://pdfcrowd.com), if you don't have one you can sign up [here](https://pdfcrowd.com/pricing/api/).
+To use the API, you need and an account on [http://pdfcrowd.com](https://pdfcrowd.com), if you don't have one you can sign up [here](https://pdfcrowd.com/pricing/api/).
 This will give you a username and an API key.

 ## Installation

 The package can be retrieved from [pypi](http://pypi.python.org/pypi/pdfcrowd/).
 You can install it with pip/easy_install:

-    pip install pdfcrowd
+    pip install pdfcrowd3

 Or you can download/clone the client and run

-    git clone git@github.com:pdfcrowd/pdfcrowd-python.git
+    git clone git@github.com:pdfcrowd/pdfcrowd-python3.git
-    cd pdfcrowd-python/
+    cd pdfcrowd-python3/
     python setup.py install

 ## Example